What is sterilization?

 Every month, an egg leaves one of your ovaries (called ovulation).
-The egg moves through one of your fallopian tubes for a few days, waiting for sperm to come fertilize it.
+The egg moves through one of your fallopian tubes for a few days, waiting for sperm to fertilize it.
 Pregnancy happens if a sperm cell meets up with one of your eggs, and the fertilized egg implants in your uterus.
 When your fallopian tubes are blocked or removed after a sterilization procedure, sperm can't get to an egg and cause pregnancy.

 You still get your period after sterilization — you just can’t get pregnant because sperm can’t get to your eggs.

 Is sterilization right for me?

 Sterilization is permanent — you should only get sterilized if you’re totally sure you don’t want to be able to get pregnant for the rest of your life.

 Sterilization may not be a good choice for you if: